fcorra/uFTIR/README.md

 # uFTIR

+**THE BRANCH hcl HAS MODIFICATIONS TO ADAPT THE PACKAGE TO THE HIGH-PERFORMANCE CLUSTER**

 An R package to read and process Agilent Cary 620 FTIR microscope -hyperspectral- images.
 As it is, the package performs image classification to look for microplastics in environmental samples.